square/debug_socket/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/square/debug_socket.
+We always welcome bug reports, on [GitHub's issue tracker](https://github.com/square/debug_socket/issues).

 If you would like to contribute code to DebugSocket, thank you!
-You can do so through GitHub by forking the repository and sending a pull request.
+You can do so through [GitHub](https://github.com/square/debug_socket) by forking the repository and sending a [pull request](https://github.com/square/debug_socket/pulls).
 However, before your code can be accepted into the project we need you to sign Square's (super simple) [Individual Contributor License Agreement (CLA)](https://spreadsheets.google.com/spreadsheet/viewform?formkey=dDViT2xzUHAwRkI3X3k5Z0lQM091OGc6MQ&ndplr=1)